niclindh/UDS-WordPress-Child-Theme/README.md

 ### Kinds

 Kinds are like the topics for press releases or the categories for regular WordPress posts.
-Categorize each event with the kind of event it is to help readers to narrow the list down to events they are interested in.
-Give every event a kind.
+Categorize each event with the kind of event it is to help readers to narrow the list down to events they are interested in. **Note:** Give every event a kind.

 ## Building pages

-The same principles go into building pages.
-Remember body text needs to use the Body Text pattern to pick up the correct width.
+Body text needs to use the Body Text pattern to pick up the correct width.

 Blocks and patterns can be mixed and matched as desired.